-Not only is lack of sleep and poor sleep quality frustrating and debilitating, it affects your mood and your well-being.
+Not only is lack of sleep and poor sleep quality frustrating and debilitating, but it also affects your mood and your well-being.
 It has been found that lack of sleep can increase the risk of heart attack along with many other health issues.
-In relation to heart attacks alone, this is by increasing stress and anxiety, by contributing to diabetes, and promoting calcium build up in the arteries of your heart.
-Research has shown that you need to get around seven hours sleep a night.
+In relation to heart attacks alone, this is by increasing stress and anxiety, by contributing to diabetes and promoting calcium buildup in the arteries of your heart.
+Research has shown that you need to get around seven hours of sleep a night.

 How well do you sleep?

-People frequently don’t get that much sleep because they are tossing, turning, worrying, making lists, figuring out what do the next day, etc. Through my research I found after a cardiac event many people experienced difficulty with sleeping and wanted help.
+People frequently don’t get that much sleep because they are tossing, turning, worrying, making lists, figuring out what to do the next day, etc. Through my research, I found after a cardiac event many people experienced difficulty sleeping and wanted help.

 Wouldn’t it be nice to close your eyes and, within a few minutes, be sound asleep?

-Prior to my heart attack I slept like a baby.
-Directly afterwards all I could do was sleep all the time.
+Prior to my heart attack, I slept like a baby.
+Directly afterward all I could do was sleep all the time.
 Sleep is healing so for a while this was what my body needed.
 Then it changed and I found it difficult to sleep.
-It became increasing more difficult to fall asleep.
+It became increasingly difficult to fall asleep.
 Then I found that I woke a number of times throughout the night, sometimes not being able to get back to sleep.

 You can learn practical strategies that you can use to help get a great night’s sleep and if you wake up too soon, be able to get back to sleep easily.